microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/payloadcoachmark.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the payload coachmark detail of a payload.
+Represents the payload coachmark detail of a payload. cocahmars are indicators to educate users about clues to look for to verify its authenticity.

 ## Properties